jveilleux/FarmFreshWeb/producer-faqs.md

 #### How is payment received in an FFW online shop?

 An online store allows producers to sell their produce to customers and collect payment via a number of options.
-The OFN doesn’t dictate a payment method, and you can use any arrangement that works for you.
+The FFW doesn’t dictate a payment method, and you can use any arrangement that works for you.
 Enterprises can also use manual methods including invoicing, cash on collection and direct deposit.

 #### Does the FFW provide stores with data about their sales and orders?